-Hervey Bay has a reputation for being a sleepy retirement zone with not much to offer anyone slightly younger, more active or adventurous.
+Hervey Bay has a reputation for being a sleepy retirement zone with not much to offer anyone slightly younger, more active or adventurous aside from seasonal whale watching.
 It doesn’t get as much press as some other Queensland holiday resort destinations but I wanted to see for myself what Hervey Bay has to offer.
 We bundled our three kids in the car and drove north.
 Imagine our surprise when we found some fabulous things to do in Hervey Bay for kids.

 Located on the Fraser Coast in Queensland, Hervey Bay is easy to get to.
 It’s about four hours north of Brisbane and two hours south of Bundaberg.

 So what are the best things to do in Hervey Bay?

 Things to do in Hervey Bay for kids

 The 14km Hervey Bay promenade is located along the esplanade.
 It stretches from the Urangan Harbour to Gatakers Bay.

 You can explore the Hervey Bay Esplanade in one go if you’ve got the stamina or break it up into smaller visits.

 Hervey Bay Esplanade is easily explored on foot or by bike.
 Active types can extend the 6km trip by continuing along the Link Mobility corridor through the Botanical Gardens and back to Hervey Bay’s CBD.

 We hired three-seater bikes for some family fun and pedalled along the Esplanade to get a feel for Hervey Bay.